ADD-ONS / MEDICATION

 -

-there was insufficient power to show an effect, but there was a trend toward fewer recurrences on dabigatran, according to MRI findings (6.3% vs. 9.9%)
+while there was insufficient power to show a significant effect, there was a trend toward fewer recurrences on dabigatran according to MRI findings (6.3% vs. 9.9%)

 -